Learn / Tips for Staging an Intervention

 The ultimate goal of an intervention is to get someone to change their behavior, preferably by willingly seeking professional help.

 An intervention can be done for any loved one who has a problem with using substances or alcohol, or has mental health problems preventing them from living their fullest life.
 Your partner, friend, or family member doesn’t have to “hit rock bottom” for you to feel like you want to help them.

 If someone you know is showing signs of addiction, like engaging in risky behaviors or neglecting normal daily activities, it’s appropriate to host an intervention.
-Some examples of addictions that interventions have been used for include the ones below:
+This can be for both substance and behavioral addictions:

 If you suspect someone could benefit from an intervention, but aren’t confident moving forward, it’s a good idea to talk to their close friends and family (if you’re comfortable doing so) to have a better understanding of their condition and life situation.
 Another option is to consult with an intervention professional, which we discuss further below.

 When a group of people, like family members and significant others, gather to show and voice their genuine concern for the welfare of a mutual loved one, this alone can be a powerful tool to show someone the severity of their addiction and to motivate them to change their behavior.
 Results from several studies also support this idea.

 An intervention is considered a success when a person commits to treatment, according to the US National Council on Alcoholism and Drug Dependence (NCADD).
 Based on this criteria, the NCADD claims that when performed correctly, intervention success rates are above 90%.3